kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 - [x] Fix: Item Identified / Equipped toggles are not processing switch change events properly
  - It's the underlying Tidy Switch
 - [x] Fix inventory grid styles
+- [x] Search and address all instances of `on:` in svelte templates
+- [x] Fix: Tab Selection is behaving inconsistently.
+Consider revamping.